levinbaenninger/git/README.md

 ## Introduction

-Git is a crucial area of software engineering that focuses on building websites and webapps.
+Git is a crucial area of software engineering that focuses on version control and contributing.
 This repository aims to provide both theoretical and practical knowledge to help developers excel in this domain.

 ## Getting Started